edsights/new-hire/README.md

 - We are mainly interested in learning how you approach a coding problem.
 - To help us, please narrate your thoughts as much as possible throughout the challenge, and feel free to ask questions.
 - You can use any resources you want to complete the task.
 This is not a test of syntax memorization.
 - You are encouraged to show us your typical AI workflow for a coding task.
-Manual coding not required.

 ## Challenge: Find the Longest and Shortest Words

 In this repository, you'll find a file called `words.txt` that contains multiple words, one per line.